bashoori/Predicting_Hotel_Cancellations/Milestone.md

 categorical in nature, my approach will utilize the chi-squared test for inferential analysis.
-To perform the chi-squared test, we create a contingency table of observed values and calculate the expected frequencies assuming the null hypothesis.
+To perform the chi-squared test, we create a contingency table of observed values and calculate the expected frequencies assuming the null hypothesis that the feature in question has no influence on cancellations.
 Following this we calculate the chi-squared statistic with the following formula:

 \[\chi^2 = \sum_\ \frac{(O - E)^2}{E}\] Once this statistic is
 calculated, we compare it to the critical values of the chi-squared